mobizt/ESP-Mail-Client/README.md

 The [ReadyMail](https://github.com/mobizt/ReadyMail), new, fast and lightweight async Email client library for Arduino is available.

-The new Email client library supports both async and await mode usages with simple APIs.

-The new library interfaces are simple, no more config class and config file.
-The network interface and filesystem are independent which allows you to work with any network and filesystem.

-With new IMAP parser, the library reliability has been improved while providing less program space (only 52k).
-Let's try.

 ## License

 The MIT License (MIT)